What this does

 Pub/Sub reports delivery errors or messages pile up unacked

-X-Searchable-Token header isn’t reaching us or the log filter is sending non-HTTP logs.- Verify the subscription’s push config in the Console (Pub/Sub → Subscriptions → searchable-ai-traffic-sub → Edit) — the auth attribute should be visible there
+- Verify the subscription’s push endpoint in the Console (Pub/Sub → Subscriptions → searchable-ai-traffic-sub → Edit) matches the deployed Cloud Run URL

 resource.type="http_load_balancer" OR resource.type="cloud_cdn".
 Broader filters can send non-HTTP logs that we reject with 204 (no retry) but also waste your Pub/Sub quota